- SUSTAINABLE INFRASTRUCTURE

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 Since the early 1990s GIZ has been implementing sustainable development projects and programmes in Kazakhstan, initially on behalf of German public sector clients, but increasingly also for international and private sector clients.
 In 1996 we opened our first office in Kazakhstan, and today have offices in both Astana and Almaty.
-Currently, one international and 41 national employees as well as for integrated specialists work for GIZ in Kazakhstan.
+Currently 41 national and one international employees as well as four integrated specialists are working in the country (as of 31.12.2017).

 Kazakhstan is a young state, which became independent in 1991 with the collapse of the Soviet Union.
 Thanks to the revenue it was able to generate from its mineral wealth, especially oil and gas, the country enjoyed an economic upswing until the global financial and economic crisis.
 Given the vast size of the country and the enormous distances between towns and cities, the promotion of disadvantaged regions represents a special challenge.
 Kazakhstan suffers from industrial pollution and some areas have been contaminated by nuclear testing.